rachelngordon/rachelngordon.github.io/_pages/1_about.md

 **I was born and raised in Pickerington, Ohio.**

-Being just 30 minutes from Columbus, I grew up in a huge Ohio State football family and my grandparents regularly hosted football parties in their OSU-themed basement (although I mainly just cared about the food 😃).
+Being just 30 minutes from Columbus, I grew up in a huge Ohio State football family and my grandparents regularly hosted football parties in their OSU-themed basement (although I cared more about the food than the game 😃).

 I grew up doing things like Taekwondo and volleyball, and have always found joy in starting my own creative projects such as journaling or creating short videos.
 In high school, I started a math tutoring business and decided to make [animated educational videos](https://www.youtube.com/@rachelgordon2514/videos) as well.

-Although I loved where I grew up, I always knew I wanted to move to a city eventually.
-This idea was further solidifed when my mom and I took a trip to New York City.
+Although I loved where I grew up, I always knew I wanted to move to a city eventually...

 **Moved to Chicago for school in 2019** and fell in love with this city.
 I'm so grateful to call this place home.